StackVista/stackstate-docs/stackpacks/integrations/agent_v2/docker.md

 ## Install

 ### Prerequisites

+* [StackState Agent](/setup/agent/linuxdocker.md) running in a Docker container that is able to connect to StackState.
+* The [StackState Agent StackPack](/stackpacks/integrations/agent.md) installed in StackState.

+### Install

+The Docker integration is part of the [StackState Agent StackPack](/stackpacks/integrations/agent.md).

 ## Data retrieved

-When installed and running, StackState Agent will synchronize the following data from the host on which it is running:
+When a [StackState Agent is running in a Docker container](/setup/agent/docker.md), the following data will be synchronized from the host on which it is running:

 * Hosts, processes, and containers
 * Network connections between processes/containers/services including network traffic telemetry